San Diego FC: Inaugural season

 The team's first match was on February 23, 2025, at Dignity Health Sports Park against defending MLS Cup champions LA Galaxy.
 San Diego FC won 2–0 with two goals from Anders Dreyer; an estimated 1,000 supporters had traveled to Dignity Health Sports Park to support the team.
 The first home match at Snapdragon Stadium was March 1, 2025, against St. Louis City SC; a 0–0 tie in front of 34,506 fans, it marked largest crowd for a sporting event in the stadium's history.
 However, the match was marred by instances of the homophobic "puto" chant throughout, leading to a joint campaign by the club and the San Diego Independent Supporters Union to prevent the chant at future home games – adopting the phrase "Not here" (Aquí No).

 The team finished first in the Western Conference in their inaugural season and earned 63 points, breaking a record for expansion teams in MLS.
 In their first playoff game, San Diego FC defeated the Portland Timbers 2–1 at Snapdragon Stadium on October 26, with goals from Onni Valakari and Anders Dreyer.
 The team then lost their second match and won 4–0 in the third to clinch the best-of-three series against Portland.

-San Diego FC's journey to their first MLS Cup is not over just yet.
-After defeating Portland Timbers, they will now take on Minnesota FC in the Audi 2025 MLS Cup Playoffs Western Conference Semifinals.
-The match will be played on Monday, November 24th, at Snapdragon Stadium.
-The match will kickoff at 7:00 pm PST.
-San Diego FC's first place finish in the Western Conference secured them home field advantage for the remainder of their playoff games.
+San Diego FC were ultimately eliminated in the Western Conference final in a 3–1 home loss to Vancouver Whitecaps FC.
+Dreyer was named MLS Newcomer of the Year and was a finalist for the league's most valuable player award.
+During the offseason, San Diego FC announced that Hirving "Chucky" Lozano would be transferred as part of an agreement to mutually part ways.